-Wrestling in its numerous forms appears to have been quite popular with many societies in the Eastern Hemisphere.
+Wrestling, in its numerous forms, appears to have been quite popular with many societies in the Eastern Hemisphere.
 Evidence of its practice can be easily found throughout ancient Asia, India, and Mesopotamia, and again in medieval Europe.
-Some of these sports may discounted on semantics (for example, arguing that the medieval German sport geselliges ringen is not wrestling, but grappling); however, this article defines wrestling loosely, examining all combat sports that could be categorized under it.
+Some of these sports may discounted on semantics (for example, arguing that the medieval German sport geselliges ringen is not wrestling, but grappling); however, this article defines wrestling loosely, examining all combat sports that could arguably be categorized as such.

 Ancient Chinese culture hosted a small collection of wrestling sports, such as jiao di and its cousin jiao li.
 The former appears to have been a competitive wrestling or grappling sport, while the latter was a martial art with apparent elements of grappling.
 Evidence of such sports is apparent in archaeological findings of lei tai (raised fighting platforms), the earliest of which has been dated back to the Qin Dynasty (221–206 BC).
 These platforms were often used for king-of-the-ring style competitions, in which two competitors would try to push each other off the edge.
 These sports may be the earliest examples of this style of wrestling.

 Sumo is likely one of the first sports to come to mind in a study of the history of wrestling.
 Claims regarding the sport’s history are controversial, as many sources cite legends of sumo’s practice that stretch back beyond a thousand years ago.
 This has come about, in part, due to a dual-history nature of the sport – that is, two separate practices with two separate histories that were combined together, creating an confusing picture of the history of sumo.